Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Angelou sent her last tweet: “Listen to yourself and in that quietude you might hear the voice of God.”

 May 28, 2014

-Maya Angelou passes away in her Winston Salem home.
+Maya Angelou passed away in her Winston Salem, North Carolina, home.

 What Was Her Greatest Achievement?

 Maya Angelou is widely known for her autobiography, I Know Why the Caged Bird Sings, which was published in 1969.
 The book uses events from Angelou's life to touch upon the subjects of sexual exploitation, identity crisis, and the literacy of women in a male-dominated society.

 Angelou's most popular poem refers to the indomitable spirit of black people.
 Despite adversity and racism, Angelou expresses her faith that she, the speaker, and the whole of the black people will overcome their hardships and triumph.

 What Did Maya Angelou Do for the Civil Rights Movement?